Will Smith (ice hockey)

-William Charles Patrick Smith (born March 17, 2005) is an American professional ice hockey center for the San Jose Sharks of the National Hockey League (NHL).
-He played college hockey at Boston College.
-Smith was drafted fourth overall by the Sharks in the 2023 NHL entry draft.
+Will Smith (born William Charles Patrick Smith; March 17, 2005) is an American professional ice hockey player who is a forward for the San Jose Sharks of the National Hockey League (NHL).
+Smith was selected fourth overall by the Sharks in the 2023 NHL entry draft.
+He then played one season of college ice hockey at Boston College (BC) before making his NHL debut in the 2024–25 season.